 When a foreign legion of individuals want to disregard the local population and its history, take its natural resources (in this case our Milwaukee-ness) and make money off of it, they make a couple local friends, show up with a flag and stick it in the ground yell “waag waag wahhh wagg wah wagwa wagck!”
 We can’t undo the past but we can stop using these archaic means of power and control.
 This New Milonial mentality is the only thing that could benefit from a redesign.

-I’ve heard talk of what young twenty-somethings, and old twenty-somethings (people in their early 30’s), can’t find in Milwaukee, like “venture capital” (some to give them money for their haphazardly planned ideas), and I heard of this “Creative” or “Maker” class that is shaping things here (both appropriated concepts).
+I’ve heard talk of what young twenty-somethings, and old twenty-somethings (people in their early 30’s), can’t find in Milwaukee, like “venture capital” (i.e. someone to give them money for their haphazardly planned ideas); and I heard of this “Creative” or “Maker” class that is shaping things here (both appropriated concepts).

-The people behind this campaign couldn’t really care less about the design of the flag, they just want to say “yeah I got the flag of Milwaukee changed” and get notoriety for a successful media campaign.
+The people behind this campaign couldn’t really care less about the design of the flag, they just want to say “yeah I got the flag of Milwaukee changed” and get notoriety for a successful media/ social marketing campaign.
 The flag design is so secondary to the organizers of this whole thing it’s shameful.

-Since, Milwaukeeans and their leaders are so good spirited and frankly naive in a lot of ways, there is a good chance these flag campaign organizers will get what they want.
+Since, Milwaukeeans and their leaders are so good spirited and frankly naïve in a lot of ways, there is a good chance these flag campaign organizers will get what they want.
 The people of Milwaukee will get no benefit and we will be left with a meaningless flag (although one lucky Milwaukee resident will get to be the flag’s designer.
-“I designed the Milwaukee flag…” good for a job maybe, or maybe a ‘yeah right’.)
+The ability to say “I designed the Milwaukee flag…” good for a job maybe, or maybe a ‘yeah right’.)